When to actually have a meeting

-It’s an understandable concern at a time when “face-to-face” has been replaced by “stay-in-place.”
+Naturally, you'll need to have some meetings to stay connected in a fully-distributed or hybrid team.
 Aside from our natural human need to socialize and the health benefits we derive from interacting with others, we’re conditioned to gather when we need to make important business decisions.

 We don’t work in a vacuum, which leads us to seek out the opinions and perspectives of our teammates.
 However, sometimes this interdependence leads us to bring ‘all hands on deck’ before there’s a real need for their contributions.

-One important clue: if the purpose of a potential meeting isn’t abundantly clear to you, chances are good you haven’t thought through the situation as well as you could.
-If this is the case, try taking a step back — book time with yourself for strategic thinking.
+One important clue: if the purpose of a potential meeting isn’t super clear to you, chances are good you haven’t thought through the situation as well as you could.
+If this is the case, try taking a step back and making time for strategic thinking.
 A simple high-level review of your project may reveal you’ve got some planning to do before getting your teammates involved in the process.